Hong Joon-pyo: 2025 South Korean presidential election

 A day after the removal of Yoon Suk Yeol from office by the Constitutional Court of Korea, Hong expressed his interest in a presidential bid, saying in a statement on Facebook: "I have been thoroughly preparing for this election, considering it the final mission of my 30-year political career.
 Starting next week, I will proceed step by step with the necessary procedures."
 Shortly before officially announcing his campaign for the 2025 South Korean presidential election, Hong stepped down as Daegu mayor.
 He officially declared his candidacy on 14 April.
 Although he advanced from the first round, he ultimately failed to make it to the runoff in the primaries held by the People Power Party.
 After his loss, Hong announced that he would retire from politics and leave the People Power party.
 Hong stated: "I am very thankful that I can graduate from my political life today honorably and cleanly thanks to the care shown to me by party members and the public over the last 30 years."

 Political positions

 Hong is famous for his right-wing populism, advocating for social conservatism and hawkish approaches to diplomatic issues.
+However, he endorsed DPK candidate Kim Boo-kyum for mayor of Daegu in 2026.